LawlietDN/TPA/README.md

 ## 2. Data and Directory Layout

 The data/ directory contains static GTFS files.
 TPA needs stops.txt and stop_times.txt from the MTA’s subway static feed.
 These are used to resolve station names and compute lateness.
 Updated feeds can be downloaded from https://www.mta.info/developers
 .
-Replace the existing files if they go stale.
+Replace the existing files if they are outdated.

 The proto/ directory holds gtfs-realtime.proto and nyct-subway.proto, used during build time.
 No changes are needed unless the schema changes upstream.

-To reset the local environment, delete any .rec files and mtaHistory.db.

 ## 3. Technical Stack
 **Language**: C++20 (utilizing Modules and Coroutines)